JosefPelz/ISF_TouchDesigner/README.md

 Most relevant parameters can be found in the (red colored) *ISF* component under the *General* tab.

 ##
+The particles are sorted using a technique by Vincent Houzé: https://github.com/vinz9/CudaSortTOP

+##
 Please don't publish any results without my permission.

 Feedback to contact.pelz@gmail.com, instagram.com/josefluispelz or twitter.com/josefluispelz